- As low as $284/Night

 - We have a regular drip coffee pot, not a keurig

-- Dish soap is included
+- Dish soap is supplied

 - 1 roll of paper towels is supplied